PREVALENCE OF MALNUTRITION AND ITS ASSOCATTED FACTORS IN PEDIATRIC PATIENTS WITH BILIARY ATRESIA TREATED AT CHILDREN'S HOSPITAL 2

 Methods: A cross-sectional study was conducted on 120 children with biliary atresia being monitored and treated at the Hepatology Department of Children's Hospital 2 from March to April 2024.

 Conclusion: The screening, assessment, and nutritional support for children biliary atresia have not received adequate attention.
-Regular monitoring of the nutritional status, using both overall anthropometric indices and specific anthropometric indices to early identify the risk of malnutrition in this group.
+Regular monitoring of the nutritional status, using both overall anthropometric indices and specific anthropometric indices is crucial to early identify the risk of malnutrition in this group.
 It is important to enhance educational efforts to ensure caregivers recognize the crucial role of nutrition and nutritional counseling for children with biliary and cholestatic jaundice in general.

 Chi tiết bài viết